 Now, let’s talk about the food to avoid.
-There is no complete detailed list of what food are allowed and what are not.
 The Catechism only mentioned meat and any other food suggested by the Episcopal Conference.
-And this is why there is a confusion on whether gums should be avoided.
+Pork, chicken, and beef meats are some of the examples of food to avoid.
+That said, there is no complete detailed list of what foods are allowed and what are not.
+And this is why there is confusion on whether gums should be avoided.
 Is chewing gum considered food?

 According to USA FDA, chewing gum is a food.
-It contains ingredients which make it a food.
-So, regardless if it is sugar free or not, it is considered as food.
+It contains ingredients that make it food.
+So, regardless if it is sugar-free or not, it is considered food.

 For the fasting on Ash Wednesday and Good Friday, chewing a gum might not break the fast because the rule is to eat one full meal, as well as two smaller meals that together are not equal to a full meal.
 So chewing a gum might be immaterial in breaking the fast.

 On the other hand, in Eucharistic Fasting, it might matter.
 Note that the Catechism is clear here.
 We need to abstain from food and drink except water and medicine.
 Only water and medicine are allowed which makes a gum whether you chew it or swallow it, break the fast.

 Additionally, according to Fr.
 JM, a Redemptorist Priest, chewing a gum while on a fast is impolite.
 Therefore, must be avoided.

 Fasting is a powerful tradition.
 As Catholics, we want to do it in the proper way possible.
 Getting rid of gums could be a good start.